Last Updated on December 2, 2023 by Jade

 - visit your dentist for a professional denture repair.

 You may be very tempted to do a quick repair job on your false teeth, considering the amount that dentists charge.
-However, one important point to note is that you have no doubt initially spent quite a lot of money on your dentures.
+However, one important point to note is that no doubt you have initially spent quite a lot of money on your dentures.
 You use them every day to eat, speak, and look your best.
 And you want them to work as well as possible for as long as possible.
-When using a DIY method, you run the risk of causing further damage to your dentures meaning that the dentist will have a more difficult job to complete the professional repair, which will cost you even more in the long run.
+When using a DIY method, you run the risk of causing further damage to your dentures meaning that the dentist will have a more difficult job completing the professional repair, which will cost you even more in the long run.

 If the damage to a denture is in the form of a broken tooth, and you want to try a DIY method, this is a relatively easy repair.
-There are many products available to address various false teeth repairs and in the case of a broken tooth, even super glue can be used.
+There are many products available to address various denture repairs and in the case of a broken tooth, even super glue can be used with caution.

-Repair kits can be purchased at drugstores and online and can fix almost any kind of damage to dentures.
+Repair kits can be purchased at drugstores and online and can fix small denture damage.
 This is just a common temporary fix until a professional repair can be done, although as mentioned above, some dentists advise against repair kits.